Suzanne is the bestselling author of four novels: Hush Little Baby, No Ordinary Life, In An Instant, and Hadley & Grace.

 PETS: An evil cat named Motley

-copywriter, graphic designer, architect, shoelace inventor, author
+marketing manager, graphic designer, architect, shoelace inventor, author

 (0-1) Livingston, New Jersey